opencontainers/runtime-spec/features.md

 * **`ociVersionMax`** (string, REQUIRED) The maximum recognized version of the Open Container Initiative Runtime Specification.
   The runtime MUST accept this value as the [`ociVersion` property of `config.json`](config.md#specification-version).
   The value MUST NOT be less than the value of the `ociVersionMin` property.
-  The feature document MUST NOT contain properties that are not defined in this version of the Open Container Initiative Runtime Specification.
+  The Features structure MUST NOT contain properties that are not defined in this version of the Open Container Initiative Runtime Specification.

 ### Example
 ```json